 Ofwat also sets the water companies tough stretching performance targets.
 If they deliver on those targets, they get rewards for their shareholders and if they fail, they pay penalties.
 Those targets focus water companies on improving their performance.

 How does Ofwat handle diversity and inclusion?

-We have a big focus on Equality Diversity and Inclusion (EDI) in Ofwat and our EDI strategy launched last year.
+We have a big focus on Equality Diversity and Inclusion (EDI) in Ofwat and our EDI strategy launched in 2022.
 We are committed to making sure that we are a truly diverse and an inclusive employer and reflective of the customers and communities we serve.
-We’ve had some great ‘Elephant in the Room’ sessions where we discuss the questions people really want to ask in a safe environment, which have been great.
 We want to create an environment where truly all our people come to work and feel comfortable to bring your whole self to the workplace where everybody is treated with respect and dignity and empowered to thrive.